 The IAIS, an association of insurance supervisors and regulators and a member of the Financial Stability Board ("FSB"), an international entity established to coordinate, develop and promote regulatory, supervisory and other financial sector policies in the interest of financial stability, is participating in the FSB's initiative to identify and manage global systemically important financial institutions.
 To this end, the IAIS published a methodology to assess the systemic relevance of global insurers and a framework of policy measures to be applied to G-SIIs and, on this basis, the FSB again so designated MetLife, Inc. in 2015.
 The IAIS/FSB process is separate from the U.S. FSOC designation process and MetLife, Inc. remains a G-SII in spite of the rescission of its U.S. non-bank SIFI designation on March 30, 2016.
-The FSB will continue to update its list annually.
+The global designation process is an annual process.
 Every three years, the IAIS evaluates whether updates to its assessment methodology are necessary.

 Current standards call for G-SIIs to be subject to higher loss absorbency requirements ("HLA").
 Given the absence of a common global base on which to calculate HLA for insurers, the FSB directed the IAIS to develop basic capital requirements ("BCR").
-The first version of the IAIS HLA framework was endorsed by the FSB and the G20 in September and November 2015, respectively.
-This first version applies specified factors to exposures of BCR components with an emphasis on non-traditional and non-insurance activities.
-G-SIIs will begin reporting BCR and HLA results to their group-wide supervisors as of June 2016 on a confidential basis to allow for refinement of the BCR and HLA until fully adopted and implemented in 2019.
-The FSB endorsed the first version of HLA, noting that further revision will be necessary before implementation to reflect ongoing work on the G-SII assessment methodology and the definition of non-traditional and non-insurance activity.
-In November 2015, the IAIS published consultations for stakeholder comment on both topics.
-MetLife submitted comments in January 2016.
-The IAIS plans to incorporate any changes to the assessment methodology in the 2016 G-SII assessment update.
-We received a request for the data necessary for the IAIS to perform its assessment on April 19, 2016.
-Responses are due by June 1, 2016.
+The first version of the IAIS HLA framework was endorsed by the FSB and the G20 in September and November 2015, respectively, and the BCR and HLA requirements are expected to be refined based on data confidentially submitted by certain G-SIIs to their group-wide supervisors until they are fully adopted and implemented in 2019.
+The IAIS published a new assessment methodology on June 16, 2016 which it proposes to use this year to assess a pool of approximately 50 insurers, and has requested data from MetLife, Inc. in order to perform an assessment under the new methodology.
+The new methodology reflects changes in the previous definitions of non-traditional and non-insurance activity, along with certain other changes in both quantitative and qualitative assessments.
+It is uncertain whether MetLife, Inc. will be designated a G-SII by the FSB under this new methodology.

 In addition, on December 17, 2014, the IAIS released a first exposure draft of a risk-based global insurance capital standard ("ICS") which will apply to all internationally active insurance groups, including G-SIIs.
-A second exposure draft is scheduled to be published for comment in July 2016.
+A second exposure draft was published for comment on July 19, 2016, with comments due in 90 days.
 The IAIS expects to publish a draft of an interim version of the ICS in 2017 for further consultation and refinement by the end of 2019, the target for implementation by individual jurisdictions.
 The date by which the ICS will be finalized has not yet been specified.
 The IAIS intends to request confidential reporting to supervisors as of the release of the interim draft of the ICS.